jaanga/terrain-plus/cookbook/global-heightmap-color-ranges/readme.md

 ## Features

 * Display the range of colors for 0 to 9000 meters in jumps of 10 meters
-* Enables aupdates of 8 settings
+* Enables updates of 8 settings

 ## Road Map